Fabaceae (pea family) Robinia

 Pink hybrids

-Ornamental crosses of R. pseudoacacia with pink flowering species of Robinia abound on campus.
+Ornamental crosses of R. pseudoacacia with pink-flowering species of Robinia abound on campus.

 Pale pink flower clusters of Robinia × ambigua ‘Decaisneana’ on Mayfield Avenue near Campus Drive.
 Sairus Patel, 10 May 2020

-Pinkish purple flower clusters of Robinia Purple Robe™ on Mayfield Avenue opposite 572.
+Pinkish purple flower clusters of Robinia Purple Robe on Mayfield Avenue opposite 572.
 Sairus Patel, 10 May 2020

-Purple Robe™, reported to be a cross between ‘Decaisneana’ and R. hispida ‘Monument’, mostly replaced ‘Idahoensis’ in the nursery trade and probably accounts for the more recently planted deep pink flowered specimens on campus.
-It bears no seedpods, and petals shrivel to a beautiful pale violet.
-Several young specimens are on Mayfield Avenue opposite Lasuen (572); other similar ones may be seen along Mayfield Avenue all the way to Alvarado Court.
-More Purple Robe locusts are on the North-South Mall around Keck Science Building.
+Locusts sold under the trade name Purple Robe – reported to be a cross between ‘Decaisneana’ and R. hispida ‘Monument’ – largely replaced later-blooming ‘Idahoensis’ in the nursery trade and account for many of the more recently planted, deep pink–flowering specimens on campus.
+It bears no seedpods and is supposed to be spineless, in contrast with ‘Idahoensis’; petals shrivel to a luminous pale violet.
+Several young trees stand on Mayfield Avenue opposite Lasuen (572); others extend along Mayfield Avenue all the way to Alvarado Court.
+More occur on the North-South Mall near the Keck Science Building.

-Seventeen deep pink flowered Robinia of uncertain provenance march down the protected crosswalk that bisects the Tresidder parking lot.
+Deep pink–flowering Robinia of uncertain provenance march down the protected crosswalk that bisects the Tresidder parking lot.